bnnyng/garden/content/1-GARDEN/Morality in literature.md

 >This is, I suppose, my own ill-advised defense of literature, or at least my diagnosis of its challenges: that it is not moral instruction, nor a basic need akin to shelter and food, but rather a need like friends, adversaries, and love.
 Its function is social, even when we’re alone with it; it works only insofar as we can live with it, become vulnerable to it, or resist it.

 More often than not, the media we consume serves as a creative compass.
 Not even for our own private navigation, but as a flag for other, the easier to distill and judge us with.
 Is this appropriate, or should we be seeking these works in solitude, as with Roth?
 Is it situation-dependent?
 Are we still able to enjoy things for ourselves, for their own sake, when distracted by the perception of others?
 Does it matter at all; is literature truly a social need?

+As read in a Goodreads review, the role of literature is to make the world unfamiliar…